Alt text: woman holding up a

 Your rights around unfair dismissal

 This article gives you facts and tips about your rights to claim unfair dismissal when your employer has terminated your contract of employment.
-Download the factsheet pdf here!
+Information correct as of 9 February 2023.

 FACT: You can ask that your employer gives you the reasons for your dismissal in writing